HONG KONG: "First-round bids" tabled for ParknShop

-Organic Food in Japan industry profile provides top-line qualitative and quantitative summary information including: market size (value 2007-11, and forecast to 2016).
-The profile also contains descri...
+Fruit & vegetables in Japan industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2008-12, and forecast to 2017).
+The profile als...

 Woolworths Ltd CFO Tom Pockett is to step down as the Australian grocer's CFO in February....

 Aldi Stores Supermarkets Pty Ltd was very aggressive over the review period in marketing itself as the smarter choice for consumers, claiming it offers the best value compared to Coles and Woolworths ...

 - Focus: Danone CEO Faber puts stamp on business

 - Cleaning up Tesco will have mixed supplier impact